4 tips and an action plan

 When ordering from a webshop, the customer is routinely asked to register an account and create a profile with lots of personal data such as name, address, gender, date of birth and phone number before he is ‘allowed’ to proceed to the checkout.
 Even if registration is not compulsory, all these data must often be submitted.
 This increases the risk of annoyed customers (‘I don’t want to give out my phone number, and why do they need to know my birthday?”) and abandoned shopping carts.

 Think about it: why would a web shop even need to know where the customer lives?
 The only information absolutely required is the delivery address.
-I am no logistics expert, but I’m betting that delivering to a pick-up point (whether for regular mail or a courier service like DHL or UPS) is cheaper and more convenient than home delivery.
+Delivering to a pick-up point (whether for regular mail or a courier service like DHL or UPS) is cheaper and more convenient than home delivery.
 No more parcels left with the neighbours, or second deliveries to worry about.
 These are good arguments to actively encourage customers to opt for delivery to a service point.

 * Bonus tip: make sure your pick-up point is open outside of office hours, in a supermarket for instance.
 Great service for working people!

 “But …we need these data to ensure delivery!”
-I am hearing you say.
-Actually, no. I tested this out by removing the name plate from our house.
-Guess what?
-Letters and packages were delivered correctly anyway.
-Hence my advice to keep the ordering process short and simple.
+We hear you say.
+Actually, no. Letters and packages will delivered correctly, as long as the delivery address is correct.
+Keep the ordering process short and simple.
 Something like this: Choose your article; pay here; tell us where you want it delivered.
 Offer your customers the option to create a profile, but don’t make it mandatory.
 To confirm a purchase, send delivery information and ask for feedback, all you need is a valid email address.
 You should, of course, always include an opt-in for a newsletter or offers by email somewhere during the process.

 TIP 2.
 Profiles have a limited shelf life/are worthless

-In our family, we usually share an account for a web shop.
-Because there is one person (guess who) who pays the bill, but mostly because it’s convenient: on a shared computer with a browser that stores the password, the next purchase is only one click away.
-Within our family, we have lots of different interests.
-But, although we each look at different articles in the shop, I only get emails offering great deals on PC’s, games and flat screen tv’s … because I originally registered the account and created a profile for an adult male.
+In a family, an account for a web shop can be shared.
+Because there is one person who will pay the bill, and because it’s convenient: on a shared computer with a browser that stores the password, the next purchase is only one click away.
+Within a family, there can be lots of different interests.
+But, although each member looks at different articles in the shop, They only get emails offering great deals on PC’s, games and flat screen tv’s … because the account was registered by an adult male, and that’s the profile.

 TIP 3.
 Go for personalised content

-Right now, my family and I are looking to buy a new hairdryer and an iron.
-As I am researching online, reading tests and reviews, comparing prices, I visit our regular webshop.
-This results in their banners popping up on other sites I visit.
+Let’s say: a family is looking to buy a new hairdryer and iron.
+Researching online, reading tests and reviews, comparing prices, Results in banners popping up on other sites they visit.
 This is good remarketing practice, of course.

-Imagine my surprise when their next regular newsletter (addressed to ‘Dear Mr. van den Boogaard’) once again offers me the best laptops, the latest games and the biggest TVs.
-How about sending me an email based on my recent search for hairdryers and irons?
-Wouldn’t it be great if they offered us relevant content, based on what we are actually looking for?
+Unfortunately their next regular newsletter (addressed to ‘Dear Mr. X’) once again offers only laptops, the latest games and TVs.
+How about sending an email based on their recent search for hairdryers and irons?
+Wouldn’t it be great if the shop offered them relevant content, based on what they are actually looking for?

-* Bonus tip: you can skip the individual salutation, personalised content is what impresses me.
+* Bonus tip: you can skip the individual salutation, personalised content is what impresses.

 TIP 4.
 Don’t send behind-the-times emails

-While it’s a good idea to send me emails based on my recent searches on your website, don’t wait too long.
-Instead of clinging to the regular newsletter schedule, send me a mail with relevant content immediately after my visit.
+While it’s a good idea to send me emails based on recent searches on your website, don’t wait too long.
+Instead of clinging to the regular newsletter schedule, send a mail with relevant content immediately after the visit.

-* Bonus tip: To impress me even more, make sure your next newsletter also contains personalised content: related (not identical) articles, based on my search history.
+* Bonus tip: To impress your customer even more, make sure your next newsletter also contains personalised content: related (not identical) articles, based on search history.

 Start future-proofing your webshop now!

-Marketing automation helps you to automate many of the aforementioned processes, this saves time and effort, so you can concentrate on meaningful content and better communication with your customers.
+Marketing automation can help you to automate many of the aforementioned processes, this saves time and effort, so you can concentrate on meaningful content and better communication with your customers.

 Step 1: Take plenty of time to plan your next steps